-If you’ve been involved in an accident caused by a road defect, your best course of action is contacting an experienced attorney to review your case.
-A skilled attorney will have the knowledge and the resources to be able to investigate the circumstances of your collision.
+If you’ve been involved in an accident caused by a road defect, your best course of action is contacting an experienced law firm to review your case.
+The skilled DeMayo Law Offices attorneys will have the knowledge and the resources to investigate the circumstances of your collision.

-An attorney can also identify the parties responsible for the road defect and help you hold them accountable for their negligent actions.
+Our attorneys can identify the parties responsible for the road defect and help you hold them accountable for their negligent actions.
 The best way to ensure that you get the compensation you deserve is to hire an attorney with the experience to hold powerful agencies responsible for their actions.

 Do I Need an Attorney to Pursue a Road Defect Claim?

-Yes.
-You absolutely need the experience that a road defect attorney can provide if you are going to move forward with pursuing a road defect claim.
+Yes, you absolutely need the experience that a road defect attorney with DeMayo Law Offices can provide if you are going to move forward with pursuing a road defect claim.
 Road defect cases can be very complicated and extremely difficult depending on the party that is responsible for the defect.
 It can be notoriously difficult to hold a government agency accountable for the dangerous road conditions they contributed to creating.

 The government has teams of lawyers and representatives at their disposal to help them fight claims that could cost them money.
 In many cases they will resort to tactics that chip away at your case, cast doubt on the seriousness of the defect itself, absolve themselves of creating the problem in the first place, or direct the blame for the accident onto you.

-Any driver involved in a road defect accident should strongly consider getting an attorney on their side immediately following a serious accident.
-An attorney will be able to protect your rights and help you navigate the complicated process of filing a claim, either with your insurance company or filing a lawsuit against the negligent party responsible.
+Any driver involved in a road defect accident should strongly consider getting a DeMayo Law Offices attorney on their side immediately following a serious accident.
+Our attorneys will be able to protect your rights and help you navigate the complicated process of filing a claim, either with your insurance company or filing a lawsuit against the negligent party responsible.
 Successful claims require strong supporting evidence.
 An attorney has the power to track down critical paperwork, records, and evidence that can help validate your claim.

 Steps to Take After a Road Defect Accident